-As a part of the comprehensive Emergency Operation Plan for the college, regularly scheduled drills, exercises, and follow-through activities are conducted annually.
-The college conducts an annual announced test centering on procedures to test the college's emergency response and evacuation procedures.
+As a part of the comprehensive Emergency Operation Plan for the College, regularly scheduled drills, exercises, and follow-through activities are conducted annually.
+The College conducts an annual announced test centering on procedures to test the College's emergency response and evacuation procedures.
+The fire alarm is tested as well as the PA system, and a test of the text/email/phone call alert is done.
 All tests are documented with description of exercise, date, time and whether announced or unannounced.
 Appropriate after-action reports are completed and submitted to the state of Illinois for review pursuant to the Illinois Campus Security Enhancement Act.
 After-action reports detail lessons learned, and follow-up items are identified with responsibilities assigned to appropriate campus entities.
 Parkland has open lines of communication with METCAD and local police agencies where they inform Parkland about situations reported to them that may warrant an emergency response.

-This past year the emergency response and evacuation procedures were tested at a joint evacuation tabletop exercise that was held with the University of Illinois.
-The exercise was carried out on September 21st, 2021, from 0900-1100 hours, held virtually.
-It involved both Parkland and University of Illinois police representatives and administrators.
+This past year the emergency response and evacuation procedures were tested at an active shooter/emergency evacuation exercise that was carried out on July 24th, 2023 at Middletown Prairie Elementary School in Mahomet, IL.
 The test was announced ahead of time.

-Sex and Gender-Based Discrimination, Harassment, and Violence Parkland College Sex-Based Misconduct Policy includes sexual orientation and gender-related identity.
+Sex and Gender-Based Discrimination, Harassment, and Violence Parkland College Sex-Based Misconduct Policy

+Parkland College is committed to maintaining a safe and healthy educational and employment environment that is free from discrimination, harassment, and other misconduct on the basis of sex, which includes sexual orientation and gender-related identity.
 The College prohibits all forms of sex-based misconduct, including but not limited to sex discrimination, sexual harassment, sexual violence, domestic violence, dating violence, and stalking [See Appendix D for definitions].
 The College also prohibits discrimination and harassment on the basis of sex, sexual orientation, gender-related identity and expression, pregnancy, and parental status under its Policy 8.26 Harassment/Discrimination - Students and Policy 3.02 Harassment/Discrimination - Employees.